gaurav1780/comp1010practicalClassMaterial/week 04 - classes and objects (special)/workshopClassesObjects1.md

 }
 ```

-Now, to understand why you got the output that you got, draw a memory diagram and point out the references and instances int he diagram.
+Now, to understand why you got the output that you got, draw a memory diagram and point out the references and instances in the diagram.

 ### Part 2 (10 minutes)